-CoReq: ABRP 30, 31, 33, 34, and 35, or consent of instructor This course will introduce final preparation and application of various types of automotive refinishing topcoats with emphasis on topcoat color analysis, tinting, and mixing.
+CoReq: ABRP 30, ABRP 31, ABRP 33, ABRP 34, and ABRP 35 This course will introduce final preparation and application of various types of automotive refinishing topcoats with emphasis on topcoat color analysis, tinting, and mixing.
 (4 lec/lab hrs.)